kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 Kueue currently lacks support for resizing jobs.
 When a job is resized, Kueue will recreate the Workload representation of the job, leading to a disruptive suspend and requeue process.
 This limitation hinders the usability of Kueue for resources like RayCluster that sometimes have autoscaling capabilities enabled.

 To properly support RayCluster, Kueue needs to gracefully handle the scale up and scale down of RayCluster nodes.
-Concretely this means that scaling the resources used by a RayCluster is appropriately reflected in the respective ClusterQueue without needing to suspend the entire cluster.
+Concretely this means that scaling the resources used by a RayCluster is appropriately reflected in the respective ClusterQueue without needing to suspend the entire RayCluster.

 ### Goals

 - Gracefully handle resize operations for Kueue jobs (i.e. update quota usage without suspend, enqueue scale ups)
-- Autoscaling RayCluster works with Kueue (MVP)
+- Autoscaling RayCluster works with Kueue since it has an autoscaler and there is high demand (MVP)s

 ### Non-Goals

 - Vertical scaling of workloads – Kueue will only handle resize operations that scale Pods horizontally
-- Support resize for other Kueue jobs such as QueuedWorkload, JobSet, etc (future)
+- Support resize for other Kueue jobs such as Job, JobSet, etc (future)
 - Resizing of RayJobs
 - Partial Preemption